Menu Close

 Restore Trenton!

 To be eligible to receive a Restore Trenton! grant, a property must be a residential property located within Trenton city limits and be at least 50 years old or older.
-Preference is given to properties owned by Trenton residents and located in an historic district or those listed as an individual property on city, state, or national registers of historic places.
+Preference is given to properties owned by Trenton residents and located in an historic district or those listed as an individual property by the Trenton Landmarks Commission or on the New Jersey or National Register of Historic Places.

 Funding is limited to exterior projects and may include, but are not limited to, rehabilitation, restoration and major repairs (but not ongoing maintenance) of architectural details and features.
 Preference is given to projects focusing on a structure’s most visible façade(s).